Grid Carbon Factors fall again dramatically

 A Clean Growth Plan is due to be published by BEIS shortly

-BEIS is due to publish its Emissions Reduction Plan this spring in response to the Climate Change Committee's report on "Next steps for UK Heat Policy".
+BEIS is due to publish its Clean Growth Plan this spring in response to the Climate Change Committee's report on "Next steps for UK Heat Policy".

 Renewable Heat Incentive payments for new investments continue until March 2021